Week 21

 ISBN 0345450469

-Week 23: Tue., Apr.
-21, 2020
+Week 23: Thu., Apr.
+17, 2025

 The Puritans

 Our lecture tonight concerns the Puritans.
 This group had been forming for decades during the Elizabethan era, and they were already a problem for the government of the Virgin Queen.
 But it was in the Stuart era that this extremely energetic and cohesive group came to prominence and evolved into a political as well as a religious force.
 In order for us all to enter in to the world of English Puritans, I have assigned Paul Seaver's brilliant book Wallington's World.
 There is nothing better in all the literature of Puritanism.
 Paul Seaver was my professor at Stanford for Tudor-Stuart History and thus he is the guiding light behind our plan for these two Tudor-Stuart quarters of our course.
-Paul is not only a brilliant historian and fine writer, but he is also one of the finest human beings I have ever known.
+Paul was not only a brilliant historian and fine writer, but he is also one of the finest human beings I have ever known.
 His kindness to me and to Bruce Thompson when we were both at Stanford working on our Ph.D.s (we both did Tudor-Stuart History as our secondary fields) changed our whole grad school experience.
-As Bruce and I listened to other History grad students complaining about their life and their advisors and all their problems, we would smile as we realized that our grad school experience was rather pleasant thanks to Paul Seaver.
+As Bruce and I listened to other History grad students complaining about their life and their advisors and all their problems, we would smile as we realized that our grad school experience was wonderful with much of that good feeling traceable to Paul Seaver.
 I will never forget the thoughtfulness that Paul showed to me as I approached the terrifying experience of Ph.D. orals.
 I can remember him saying to me: "You will get through this."
 It was all I needed to hear in order to keep going.
 And he was right; I got through it.

 Paul Seaver,